At St Wulstan’s we have a systematic approach to phonics teaching from Nursery – Year 2.

 Use their phonic knowledge to attempt to read and write more complex words.

 Recognise, read and write common exception words that are not phonetically decodable.

 Read age and ability appropriate texts fluently and with good understanding.

 We believe that a love for reading is the ultimate goal for our children as this will take them on a journey to make sense of the world through the expansion of vocabulary and imagination.

 Implementation: what do we do to deliver our intent?

 Reflective staff with excellent subject knowledge who evaluate their teaching and are open to feedback to provide the best practice.

 Our teaching provides children with a strong emphasis on rich vocabulary across the curriculum.

-A cohesive and consistent approach to teaching phonics using the validated synthetic programme, Story Time Phonics.
-The sessions follow the same structure: Revisit/review, teach, practise and apply.
-Throughout this scheme children are taught the 26 letters of the alphabet and that these represent 44 common sounds in the English language.
+A cohesive and consistent approach to teaching phonics, using the validated synthetic programme, Supersonic Phonic Friends.
+The sessions follow the same structure each day; a consistent approach which children become familiar with quickly.
+Throughout this scheme, children are taught the 26 letters of the alphabet and that these represent 44 common sounds in the English language.

 Phonics skills are also embedded in our English lessons to ensure that children are developing their skills to become fluent writers, not just readers.